is surprising how often the least experienced geologists are handed the critical but laborious and sometimes tedious task of logging drill core.

 It is important to listen to what someone says, but much more instructive to observe what they do.

 Outside mentoring schemes, such as that organised annually by the Australian Institute of Geoscientists (AIG), are well meaning programs but have limited effectiveness.
 Early career geologists sign up because they hope to advance their job prospects by expanding their network of contacts.
-Nothing wrong with that, but it does nothing to advance practical exploration skills.
+Nothing wrong with that, but a mentoring program should aim to advance practical exploration skills, not act as a job agency.

-It is long since I heard the term seagulls used in the pejorative sense of this post.
+It is long since I heard the term seagulls used in the pejorative sense of this post (1).
 Perhaps that’s because I eventually became a seagull supervisor myself, although I always strove not to deserve that epithet.

 Are exploration groups managed better these days, or are we just more polite and deferential?
 Has the Aussie larrikan spirit been lost in a sea of conformity?

-(1) I made a quick search on the internet for information on my use of the word “seagulls” but in vain.
+I made a quick search on the internet for information on my use of the word “seagulls” in this post.
+But in vain.

 I found many pages on the “spiritual” meaning of seagulls, but I doubt many summer holiday beach goers see them that way.

-The PETA website piously protests phrases implying animal abuse (e.g. “Killing two birds with one stone” or “There’s more than one way to skin a cat”).
-But these are powerful metaphors, removing them from the lexicon would merely impoverish our language with no benefit to animal welfare.
-And who would want to skin a cat these days anyway, apart from a taxidermist or (allegedly) a dodgy Chinese restauranteur?
+The PETA website piously protests any derogatory or abusive phrases about animals such as: “dumb as an ox”, “killing two birds with one stone” or “there’s more than one way to skin a cat”.
+But such phrases are popular because of their powerful imagery.
+Removing them from our lexicon would merely impoverish the language with no benefit to animal welfare.